yrahul3910/issue-reporter/README.md

 * `.babelrc` is used for transpiling React and ES6/ES7 code to plain JS.
 * `.editorconfig` enforces indenting and other configurations for editors and IDEs.
 * `.eslintrc.json` is the ESLint config file.

-## Other Files
-`api.js` is a wrapper that sends the required request to the Dandelion NLP API.

 # Database
 mLab is used for hosting the MongoDB database.
 There are 2 collections: